Optimal use of capital has become a regular and key feature of (re)insurance company agenda across the management spectrum.

 For example, an LPT deal written on a risks-attaching basis can provide not only reserve-risk reduction, but may also yield benefits under the premium-risk measure.
 That is certainly worth considering when the business involved is volatile in nature.

 It is also worth noting that SII’s Standard Formula risk charges still apply after the deal is in place.
-When an LPT leads to a reduction in volatility, scope may exist to consider Undertaking-Specific Parameters (USPs).
+When an loss portfolio transfers leads to a reduction in volatility, scope may exist to consider Undertaking-Specific Parameters (USPs).

 When all parties involved cooperate to create a balanced LPT/ADC structure, the deals can add immense value by providing additional profitability for all stakeholders.
 That, in turn, should help the insurance sector to flourish.